Angel-125/KerbalKomets/GameData/WildBlueIndustries/KerbalKomets/Readme.txt

 ---REVISION HISTORY---

+0.4.0
+- Updated to support KSP 1.3.
+- Randomized orbits a bit for new komets.
+- Each time asteroids spawn, there's a 1 in 10000 chance that the asteroid will become a komet.
+You can change the odds in Settings->Difficulty.

 0.3.5
 - Existing asteroids won't change shape when you install or uninstall the mod.
 NOTE: If you've installed Kerbal Komets before, and visited an asteroid/komet, then its size and shape will change, but that will be the last time it does so.